 Sorry, we don't know of any alternative treatment against grapevine leafroll disease.
 Please get in touch with us in case you know of something that might help to fight this disease.
 Looking forward hearing from you.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Viral diseases cannot be treated with chemical compounds.
-In vineyards with drip irrigation, imidaclorid can be used against mealybugs any time during the season.
-Foliar sprays with products containing thiamethoxam, acetamiprid, and dinotefuran can be applied to the trunk and main branches in vineyards that are not drip irrigated.
+In vineyards with drip irrigation, some insecticides can be used against mealybugs any time during the season.
+Foliar sprays with products containing acetamiprid can be applied to the trunk and main branches in vineyards that are not drip irrigated.
 Other cultural and biological practices are available to control mealybugs and scales.